The 27 Best Free Curtain Patterns to Add to Your To-Do List

 This ruffled shower curtain is so simple but elegant.
 Use a different color or print combination for an entirely new look.
 Use narrower ruffles for kitchen or bedroom panels.

-These cafe curtains are delightful, and the simple pattern makes it a great first project for a sewing beginner.
+These rod pocket curtains are delightful, and the simple pattern makes it a great first project for a sewing beginner.

 4. Retro Cafe Curtains